$125 off any CGM Plan. Use code FALL125

 Perfect snack size bars surrounded by grapes and pretzels

-Perfect Snack’s protein bars aren’t made from 100 percent whole foods, but they are comparably low in processed foods than many other options out there!
-Their bars contain mostly organic and fair trade ingredients and are gluten-free.
+Perfect Snack's protein bars aren't made from 100 percent whole foods, but they are comparably lower in processed foods than many other options!
+Their bars contain primarily organic and fair trade ingredients and are gluten-free.

 Their protein content ranges from 12 to 17 grams.
 You'll want to keep in mind, however, that these bars can be a little higher in added sugars.
 The chocolate mint flavor, for example, has 12 grams of added sugar.